Choosing An Exterior House Color: 8 Tips To Help You Narrow Down the Best Choice

 On the other hand, if your house doesn’t get a ton of direct sunlight, it could also be prone to algae or moss growth, which is much more obvious on white walls than darker colors.

-7. Know how lighting affects color
+6 Know how lighting affects color

 This last tip is just a general rule of thumb for exteriors: Paint colors tend to appear lighter on big, sun-exposed exteriors than they do on interior walls.
 Sometimes a lot lighter.
-So, when you’re looking at specific paint shades, make sure to grab some swatches or samples that are a few shades darker than you think you want, because they may turn out to be just right.
+So, when you’re looking at specific paint shades, make sure to grab some swatches or samples that are a few shades darker than you think you want, because those darker ones may turn out to be just right.